 For example, last January I started taking Barry’s more often.
-I began with a jog go 5.0.
+I began with a jog of 5.0.
 Every class of the week wherein I ran, I made sure to keep my jog at the five and every other week I increased my jog pace until I got to a 6.0 jog.
 Then I attacked my running pace.
 Every week on my Day One, I was keeping my jog at a 6.0 and trying to increase my run by .1 to .2 and doing that all week.

 I try to run no more than 3 times a week.
-On “Day One” I push my jogs, (formerly), runs, (formerly) and push paces (a fast run, working on this now).
+On “Day One” I push my jogs, runs, and push paces (a fast run, working on this now).
 “Day Two” is a moderate jog I either do on my own outside or a class when I just keep my jog consistent, runs at a moderate pace, and sprint underneath what I know to be my top speed.

 Then, on “Day Three,” my main goal is working on my sprint.
 When you only sprint once a week, you can remember what you did the week prior, and try to beat that pace.
-Make sure you don’t make your Day Three a day after lifting legs, or running or spinning.
+Make sure you don’t make your Day Three after a day of lifting legs, or running or spinning.
 Day Three is best done after a rest day.

 Keep in mind I am not a natural runner, I am not trying to become a long distance runner, I am simply trying to increase my speed, and in my perfect world, I only do “Day One” and “Day Three.”
 Often I’ll alternate between a week “a” when I do three days of running at Barry’s and then a week “b” with only two days.
 The two-day weeks are when I perform my best.
 It’s cool to watch the progress happen over time.